MARK SIMEON FERGUSON

 Ferguson's first substantial orchestral writing was his 2007 revision of Handel's Messiah, Gospel Messiah, for the Adelaide Symphony Orchestra (ASO), featuring Doug Parkinson, Paulini, Trace and James Morrison.
 In The Australian Graham Strahle wrote “It is a brilliantly swinging and uplifting take on Handel's score… Ferguson has come up with an absolute winner” while Rodney Smith in The Advertiser described the work as “a kaleidoscope of strikingly crafted Gospel arrangements from Ferguson’s fertile pen.”

-In 2021 Ferguson was commissioned by the ASO to arrange and orchestrate two songs by Kaurna men Jack Buckskin and Jamie Goldsmith to function like a Welcome to Country.
-The ASO first performed the combined work entitled 'Pudnanthi, Padninthi' in the Adelaide Festival Theatre in February 2021 and they have performed the work at the beginning of most concerts.
+In 2021 Ferguson was commissioned by the ASO to arrange and orchestrate two songs by Kaurna men Jack Buckskin and Jamie Goldsmith to function as an Acknowledgement of Country.
+The ASO first performed the combined work entitled 'Pudnanthi, Padninthi' in the Adelaide Festival Theatre in February 2021 and they have since performed the work at the beginning of most concerts. https://www.aso.com.au/about/acknowledgement-of-country/

 In 2018 the ASO performed a 90 minute show of Ferguson's Latin compositions/arrangements as 'ASO does Latin with the Marmalade Man' (2018).
 In The Advertiser Pat Wilson wrote 'A night full of original material written by a single composer for his jazz band, then arranged by him for band plus orchestra, threatens monotony.
 This concert was anything but.
 In rich harmonic textures and rhythms...composer and pianist Mark Simeon Ferguson showed himself to be whimsically inventive, technically formidable and charmingly collaborative with both his jazz compadres and the orchestra itself....'

-In 2014 he wrote a score for chamber ensemble to Helga Visser's book The Bush Concert, which he expanded in 2015 for full orchestra This work has been performed in the Sydney Opera House (SSO), the Melbourne Recital Centre (MYO) and by the ASO across SA and in Harbin, China after translation in to Mandarin.
+In 2014 Mark wrote a score for chamber ensemble to Helga Visser's book The Bush Concert, which he expanded in 2015 for full orchestra This work has been performed in the Sydney Opera House (SSO), the Melbourne Recital Centre (MYO) and by the ASO across SA and in Harbin, China after translation into Mandarin. https://www.aso.com.au/the-bush-concert/

 In 2016 he wrote a score to Gus Gordon's book Herman and Rosie which the ASO have toured around SA.